 Now, you can either send reminder emails every week or only when new content is released.
-It really depends on how your course is structured.
+It depends on how your course is structured.

 When someone is part of a social group, they tend to spend more time on those platforms.
-They can discuss their problems and learn from the knowledge and experience of others which prevents students from getting stuck.
+They can discuss their problems and learn from the knowledge and experience of others, which prevents students from getting stuck.

 3. Offer an Incentive for Completing Your Course

-It always feels good to get a little extra for the efforts we make for something.
-So, having an additional incentive at the end can push more students to complete your course.
+It always feels good to get a little extra for the efforts we make for something, so having an additional incentive at the end can push more students to complete your course.

 They work particularly well as an incentive if your course teaches a professional skill.
 One of the best examples of using certificates is Digital Marketer’s training courses.

-4. Incorporate Small Wins in Your Course
+4. Incorporate Small Wins Into Your Course

 Getting smaller wins from time to time makes students feel that they’re making progress and prevents them from getting discouraged and thus from dropping out.

-In which case, you can keep it as simple as sending a congratulatory email to your students after every module or milestone they complete, reminding them what they learned and how they could use it in their real life.
+In this case, you can keep it as simple as sending a congratulatory email to your students after every module or milestone they complete, reminding them what they learned and how they could use it in their real life.

-Mobile learning is no longer just a nice-to-have option for your courses but it has become a must-have.
+Mobile learning is no longer just a nice-to-have option for your courses but has become a must-have.

 6. Improve Your Course Design

-Making your courses more visual in nature makes understanding the concepts a lot easier and is more convenient than reading texts.
+Making your courses more visual in nature makes understanding the concepts easier and more convenient than reading texts.